FlineDev/swift-evolution/README.md

 ## Contributing

 Feel free to provide corrections or updates to the summary articles by just opening a Pull Request with your suggested change.
 If you want to provide a summary for an older proposal that's not summarized yet, feel free to open a Pull Request with your summary.
-Note that anything you provide here with a PR falls under the same license and additionally gives [Cihat Gündüz](https://twitter.com/Jeehut) the rights to edit and reshare the summary in other places, such as a potentially commercial app or website.
+Note that anything you provide here with a PR falls under the same license and additionally gives [Cihat Gündüz](https://twitter.com/Jeehut) the rights to edit, reshare, and re-license the summary for other uses, such as a potentially commercial app or website.

 ## License

-All information, text, and code examples provided here are Open Source licensed under [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) which basically means you can do with it what you want, but you have to re-share any changes or projects you use them under the same license.
+All information, text, and code examples provided here are Open Source licensed under [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) which basically means you can do with it what you want, but you have to re-share any changes or projects you use them in under the same license.
 This is to forbid usage in closed-source projects and keep improvements public.
-For other non-profit or educational uses, please contact [Cihat Gündüz](license@fline.dev) to get permission.
+For other non-profit or educational uses, please contact [Cihat Gündüz](license@fline.dev) to get permission – if it helps the community it will be granted.